-- (i) contrary to section 30(a), at the priority filing date, the date of filing the Application and at all relevant times, the Application does not contain a statement in ordinary commercial terms of the specific services in association with which the mark is alleged to have been used and registered in the US in that the promotional services described in the Application as "promoting public awareness of the study of accounting and the need for accountants" and "association services, namely, promoting the interests of accountants" are not real services provided to the public.
-In other words, these promotional services are simply to make the public aware of the services provided by the Applicant's own members.
-Alternatively, if these are real services provided to the public, they are not described in ordinary commercial terms because they do not specify the means or manner by which the promotional services are provided. - (ii) contrary to section 30(d), at the priority filing date, the date of filing the Application and at all relevant times, the Applicant never used or registered the alleged mark in the US in association with the services described in the Application. - (iii) contrary to section 30(i), the Applicant cannot have been satisfied that, as of the priority filing date, the date of filing the Application and/or at all relevant times, it was entitled to use the alleged mark in Canada in association with the services described in the Application because the Applicant knew, or ought to have known that, as of the priority filing date, the date of filing the Application and/or at all relevant times, the alleged mark for use in association with the services described in the Application, was and is - a prohibited mark contrary to section 9 (1)(n)(iii), in that the alleged mark consists of, or so nearly resembles as to be likely to be mistaken for, the Opponent's official mark CPA for which public notice was given under s.9(1)(n)(iii) on December 29, 2010 under No. 920689; - confusing with the trademark CPA, previously used and/or made known in Canada by the Opponent's predecessor in title, namely The Certified Public Accountants Association of Ontario (the "CPAAO"), the Opponent and/or their licensees in association with providing accounting services and promoting and maintaining high standards in the accounting profession, prior to the Applicant's filing date and priority filing date; and - a mark the use of which is prohibited by Quebec's Chattered Professional Accountants Act, RSQ, c C-48 and Professional

-Code, RSQ, c C-26 and by Ontario's Chattered Professional Accountants of Ontario Act, 2017, S.O.
+- (i) contrary to section 30(d), at the priority filing date, the date of filing the Application and at all relevant times, the Applicant never used or registered the alleged mark in the US in association with the wares and services described in the Application. - (ii) contrary to section 30(i), the Applicant cannot have been satisfied that, as of the priority filing date, the date of filing the Application and/or at all relevant times, it was entitled to use the alleged mark in Canada in association with the services described in the Application because the Applicant knew, or ought to have known that, as of the priority filing date, the date of filing the Application and/or at all relevant times, the alleged mark for use in association with the services described in the Application, was and is - a prohibited mark contrary to section 9 (1)(n)(iii), in that the alleged mark consists of, or so nearly resembles as to be likely to be mistaken for, the Opponent's official mark CPA for which public notice was given under s.9(1)(n)(iii) on December 29, 2010 under No. 920689; - confusing with the trademark CPA, previously used and/or made known in Canada by the Opponent's predecessor in title, namely The Certified Public Accountants Association of Ontario (the "CPAAO"), the Opponent and/or their licensees in association with providing accounting services and promoting and maintaining high standards in the accounting profession, prior to the Applicant's filing date and priority filing date; - clearly descriptive or deceptively misdescriptive of the character or quality of the wares and services described in the Application in that it clearly describes or deceptively misdescribes that the Applicant's printed matter and educational testing services pertain to a standardized or uniform Certified Public Accountant (CPA) examination; and - a mark the use of which is prohibited by Quebec's Chattered Professional Accountants Act, RSQ, c C-48 and Professional Code, RSQ, c C-26 and by Ontario's Chattered Professional Accountants of Ontario Act, 2017, S.O.
 2017, c.
 8, Sch.
 3.